rsairu/hello-world/aquarium/tetratank.md

 *2 months after set up*

 ![](tetra_tank3.png)
 *6 months after set up.
-Note the emergent bacopa*
+Note the emergent bacopa monnieri and their suspended roots near the water line.
+The plants also have a mild algae bloom.*

 ## Fishy